My Quiet Kitchen

 Look at that texture!
 The edges are just the right amount of crispy and the centers are pleasantly chewy, reminiscent of a really good peanut butter cookie.

 The cookies maintain their awesome texture overnight, too.
 And they're sturdy and hold together well.
-No crumbly cookies here!
+No crumbly, fragile cookies here!

-The simple, most basic form of these cookies is probably my favorite, but if you're feelin' fancy and want to try other flavors, here are a few variations we tested:
+The simple, most basic form of these cookies is probably my favorite, but if you're feelin' fancy and want to try other flavors, here are a few variations I tested:

-• Pumpkin spice - add 2 ½ teaspoons pumpkin spice to the almond flour before adding the wet ingredients.
+• Pumpkin spice - whisk 2 ½ teaspoons pumpkin spice with the almond flour before adding the wet ingredients.

 • Citrus - add a full teaspoon of fresh orange, lemon, or lime zest to the mixing bowl.